Supporting market access, safety and regulation

 This project incorporates the AWRI portion of the multi-agency Australian Wine Sector Market Access Project 2017-2019, excluding the agrochemicals component, which is covered by Project 1.5.1.

-Papers and presentations prepared during the year covered:
+Papers and presentations prepared during the year included:

-The project team also had significant involvement in helping to address issues arising from changing regulatory requirements in some destination markets, including new analytical requirements from the Thai and Brazilian Governments and an emerging issue of certification of the absence of water additions for wine exported to Uruguay and Brazil.
+The project team also had significant involvement in helping to address issues arising from changing regulatory requirements in some destination markets, including new analytical requirements from the Thai and Brazilian Governments and approaches for quantifying water additions to must and wine.